approov/quickstart-ios-swift-urlsession/API-PROTECTION.md

 ApproovService.setApproovHeader(header: "Authorization", prefix: "Bearer ")
 ```

-The first assignment changes is the new header name and the second a prefix to be added to the Approov token.
+The first parameter is the new header name and the second a prefix to be added to the Approov token.
 This is primarily for integrations where the Approov Token JWT might need to be prefixed with `Bearer` and passed in the `Authorization` header.

 ### Token Binding
 If want to use [Token Binding](https://approov.io/docs/latest/approov-usage-documentation/#token-binding) then set the header holding the value to be used for binding as follows: